Jack R. Barckhoff Scholarship

 - Applicant must have a minimum 2.5 grade point average overall.

-- Applicant must be a junior currently enrolled in the welding engineering program at The Ohio State University.
+- Applicant must be a junior currently enrolled in the welding engineering or equivalent program at:

 - Applicant must submit all required application information.

 - Applicant must be a citizen of the United States of America

 - Applicants not receiving the award are eligible to reapply

 - Award recipients may reapply and are eligible to receive the award for a maximum of two years.

 The AWS Foundation does not discriminate by age, race, color, national origin, disability, creed, or gender.

 The demand for most trades is strong and getting stronger.
 The U.S. Department of Labor forecasts healthy growth in the neighborhood of 8 to 9 percent over the next decade.
 Jobs associated with building and rebuilding roads, bridges, water, and the power grid are expected to grow by double-digit percentages–faster than the overall economy.